 PALAZZO DUCALE (DOGE`S PALACE)

-To experience how the ruler of Venetian Republic lived, make your way to Doge`s Palace.
+To experience how the ruler of Venetian Republic lived, make your way to Doge`s Palace, one of the top Venice attractions.
 An extraordinary palace built with pale pink Veronese marble and white Istrian stone (arcades) is a Gothic masterpiece.
-Once a home to the Venetian Parliament, a prison and the city`s court has become one of the most important buildings in Venice.
+Once a home to the Venetian Parliament, a prison and the city`s court has become one of the top things to see in Venice.

 FUN FACT: Casanova was once imprisoned here and managed to escape from the palazzo through a hole in the roof.